 Seeing London from the eyes of a local can be one of the most incredible ways to gain insights into the city’s attractions.
 Here are some of the best activities for those wanting to try something new.

 Non touristy places to visit in London – Catch a gig at Brixton O2 Academy

 London’s talents extend to the stage, and the best way to see this for yourself is to watch one of the shows performed at the Brixton 02 Academy.
 With events that will inspire and entertain you for hours, it’s also one of the most unmissable things to do in London.

-I saw Damian Marely last year at the Brixton 02 Academy on is European tour and loved it.
-The inside of the build is regal and majestic the huge cylinder columns and intricate details on the walls and lush roped curtains.
+I saw Damian Marely last year at the Brixton 02 Academy on his European tour and loved it.
+The inside of the build is regal and majestic with huge cylinder columns and intricate details on the walls and lush roped curtains.
 It’s a venue that will leave an impression on you.